What are Period Costs?

 Understanding Period Costs

 In managerial and cost accounting, period costs refer to costs that are not tied to or related to the production of inventory.
-Examples include selling, general and administrative (SG&A) expense, marketing expenses, CEO salary, and rent expense relating to the corporate office.
+Examples include selling, general and administrative (SG&A) expenses, marketing expenses, CEO salary, and rent expense relating to a corporate office.
 The costs are not related to the production of inventory and are therefore expensed in the period incurred.
 In short, all costs that are not involved in the production of a product (product costs) are period costs.

 Period Costs vs. Product Costs

 All costs incurred by a company are either period costs or product costs.
 Additionally, the two types of costs are recorded differently.
 See the table below for more comparison:

 |Product Costs||Period Costs|

 |Definition:||Costs related to the production of a product||Costs not related to the production of a product|

 |Method of Recording:||Capitalized on the balance sheet as inventory and eventually expensed to cost of goods sold on the income statement||Expensed on the income statement in the period incurred|

 |Examples:||Direct labor, direct materials, and manufacturing overhead||Marketing expense, selling, general and administrative expense, and CEO salary|